dbmcclain/Lisp-Actors/xTActors/README.md

 All of your code will run the same on a single processor, without any mutithreading, as well as across all the CPU cores, each running a time-sliced OS.
 The only difference will be speed of overall execution.

 Deadlocks will be a thing of the past.
 Priority inversion will cease to happen.
 If two "Tasks" face a standoff, the rest of the Actors system remains alive and responsive.
-A "Task" is not a thread, but rather a coordinated series of actions that accomplish some or all of some task that you need to accomplish.
+A "Task" is not a thread, but rather a coordinated series of actions that accomplish some or all of some computational chore that you need to accomplish.

 There really could be multiple threads running beneath the Actors system - as Dispatch threads, delivering messages to Actors.
 A single Task may involve the execution of portions of Actor code by any number of arbitrary Dispatch threads.
 But you are never aware of them.